oskar-wahlberg/billing_system/README.md

 ```
 The number at the top of the file is for the amount of items in the file.
 **CURRENCY** is for the currency prices are written in.
 For example *USD* will set the currency to american dollars. *SEK* would set the currency to swedish crowns.

 **ITEM_NAME** is the name for the listed item.

 **ITEM_COST** is the price for the item.

+**NOTE:** Currently the program can only receive an input with a total of 10 items, no more or less.

 ## Current supported currency formats
 * SEK